Contrasting BRC (BRCC) and Its Competitors

-BRC (NYSE:BRCC – Get Rating) is one of 31 publicly-traded companies in the “Beverages” industry, but how does it contrast to its competitors?
-We will compare BRC to related companies based on the strength of its dividends, risk, analyst recommendations, institutional ownership, valuation, earnings and profitability.
+BRC (NYSE:BRCC – Get Rating) is one of 31 public companies in the “Beverages” industry, but how does it compare to its rivals?
+We will compare BRC to related businesses based on the strength of its dividends, analyst recommendations, profitability, risk, earnings, valuation and institutional ownership.

-This table compares BRC and its competitors top-line revenue, earnings per share and valuation.
+This table compares BRC and its rivals revenue, earnings per share and valuation.

 |Gross Revenue